 Honors Advanced Research is primarily an independent study course.
 Students set their own goals consistent with the grading requirements, which include peer feedback, formal communications, technical writing, and class activities like Journal Club discussions.
 Students must be self-motivated and resourceful to pursue their project goals.
 Students have the option of continuing their research projects from the Research Methods course, or they may pursue a new project in a field of their choice.
+Students may enroll directly, without taking Research Methods, if they have enough experience and training to work independently while contributing to the group activities, as determined by the instructor.
 Advanced Research may be taken for credit more than once.